 According to the National Association of Realtors, more homebuyers than ever are beginning their home search online.
-A 2019 NAR report on digital home buying trends found that the growth in online home searches is expected to continue.
+A 2021 NAR report on digital home buying trends found that 97% of homebuyers used the internet as part of their home search.

 Indeed, online tools have advanced the home search process, enabling prospective home buyers to find information on the estimated value of their home, the safety of the surrounding neighborhood, and other details and directly compare homes through filtered criteria sets online.
 Most of this initial research is completed before a homebuyer even speaks with a real estate agent.

 Ben Rubenstein, founder and CEO of Opcity at realtor.com (and Future of Real Estate Summit speaker) believes the real estate agent’s role will continue to evolve as technology replaces many of the traditional roles of the real estate agent.
 In a recent interview with Qualia, Rubenstein said “As realtor.com and others make search and discovery an easy, self-service experience and tech-enabled lockbox technology and self-driving cars allow for touring a home to become a self-serve experience as well, top agents will have more time to complete more transactions and their time will be focused on negotiating and closing.”

 As the home search process evolves into a self-serve, digital experience, real estate agents are rethinking how they interact with and serve their clients to provide more expertise during the complicated parts of the transaction such as negotiating and closing.

 Much like the home search process, the mortgage origination process is evolving toward a more digital, self-serve experience, requiring lenders to rethink their service value from a homebuyer’s perspective.